hamnaarif/Reveltek-Careers/Careers/Property_Coordinator.md

   - Electrical Department
   - Water Works Offices
   - Full Compliance and Regulation Standards with all Government Bodies.
-- Manage construction projects using GitHub issues and milestones.
+- Create MIlestones, Issues, and Comments using Agile Methodology on GitHub for each property.
 - Load ReadMe.md files per house to ensure clear communication with construction workers.
 - Create and manage issues in GitHub, and ensure they flow properly into milestones.
 - Communicate effectively with construction workers using GitHub issue commits.

+### Tenant Coordination
 - Handle inquiries and requests from tenants and clients.
 - Manage booking calendars and scheduling for properties.
-- Sending mails to clients.
+- Send mails to clients.
 - Replying to clients on behalf of company.
 - Fix and resolve issues that tenants bring to attention.
 - Conduct property inspections and maintenance checks.